 *Note: There are as many claims that this symbolism is factual as there are claims that it is myth.
 If you are interested in the “myth” history, read http://www.neatorama.com/2014/12/15/The-Myth-of-the-12-Days-of-Christmas/

 (c) East of Bethlehem, C. Yvonne Karl, Brentwood Press, 2003.
 Chapter 15.

-This book is out of stock and out of print but is occasionally offered as a used book on amazon.com, alibris.com, and abebooks.com.
+This book is out of stock and out of print but is occasionally offered as a used book on amazon.com, alibris.com, abebooks.com., and others.